Malmö City FC

-Malmö City FC is a Swedish football club located in Malmö.
+Malmö City FC was a Swedish football club located in Malmö.
+The club went bankrupt in 2024.

 Background

 Malmo City Football Club was formed for the 2009 season following the merger of the Kirseberg IF and Rörsjöstaden IF clubs.
 Kirseberg IF was founded in Kirseberg in Malmo in 1937 under the name BK Vargo.

 Since their foundation Malmö City FC has participated in the middle divisions of the Swedish football league system.
 The club currently plays in Division 3 Södra Götaland which is the fifth tier of Swedish football.
 They play their home matches at the Kirseberg IP in Malmö.
 This was previously the home venue of Kirseberg IF.

-Malmö City FC are affiliated to the Skånes Fotbollförbund.
+Malmö City FC was affiliated to the Skånes Fotbollförbund.
 In 2009 the club was running 20 teams with approximately 600 members.

 Recent history

 In recent seasons Malmö City FC have competed in the following divisions: